LGN520/farreach-public/ycsb-implementation.md

 			- TODO: For exp1, mark original latency statistic with the delete line, if the latest latency statistic is reasonable
 	* Client-side upstream backup (before exp9 recovery time)
 		* TODO: Debug and test client-side upstream backup colleborating with periodic snapshot
-		* TODO: Re-run exp7 on w/ or w/o snapshot for FarReach
+		* TODO: Re-run exp8 on w/ or w/o snapshot for FarReach
-		* TODO: Re-run exp8 on control plane bandwidth cost vs. snapshot interrupt for FarReach
+		* TODO: Re-run exp9 on control plane bandwidth cost vs. snapshot interrupt for FarReach
-		* TODO: Finish exp9 on recovery time vs. cache size for FarReach
+		* TODO: Finish exp10 on recovery time vs. cache size for FarReach
 	* Others
 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)

-- 10.30
+- 10.30 (using new exp order in paper)
 	+ Siyuan
 		* Add imbalance ratio and update part of evaluation
 		* TODO: Update imbalance ratio results of exp5.md